-Data governance is an institutional priority and it is critical to give all employees the resources and training to achieve this priority as soon as they walk in the door.
+Data governance (data intelligence) is an organizational priority and it is critical to give all employees the resources and training to achieve this priority as soon as they walk in the door.

 Initial training is done differently at every institution due to size of institution, staffing and position of new employee.
 Discuss with Human Resources (HR) how data governance can be a part of the standard initial training process for new employees.
 Create resources (basic information sheet, videos, web pages, etc.) that can be used repeatedly in the data governance initial training - and that can be self-directed at the new employee's learning pace.
 If possible, try to make the initial training as specific to the department that new employee is in.

 The data governance initial training can be broken down into 5 parts:

 1) Basic Information Sheet – Normally new employees get a packet of information from Human Resources.
 Ask HR if you can include an information sheet in this packet regarding data governance.
 Keep it simple and no more than one page.
 Hopefully the new employee will post it somewhere near their monitor.
 On this sheet, include importance of data governance, list of data governance groups and contacts, where they can go to get additional information and the process for submitting data quality issues and data requests.

 2) First Training – If possible, have a face to face meeting (or phone call) with the new employee shortly after their start and cover the following: